michaeluno/responsive-column-widgets/readme.txt

 7. ***Sidebar Encapsulation***

 == Changelog ==

+= 1.2.5 - 12/22/2015 =
+- Fixed a compatibility issue with PHP 7 which caused a fatal error.

 = 1.2.4 - 11/29/2015 =
 - Added an icon in the setting page which appears when no widget is added.